apollo

 Drug-Food Interactions: No interactions found/established.

-Drug-Disease Interactions: Inform your doctor if you have seizures, HIV infection, hypotension, neuropathy, or neutropenia (low levels of neutrophils).
+Drug-Disease Interactions: Inform your doctor if you have a history of the following conditions before taking Thalidomide.

 Drug-Drug Interactions Checker List: